gennadiy-gaysha/portfolio_project_4/README.md

-Prior to commencing the project, a comprehensive compilation of 19 user stories was developed to cater to the requirements of both the Admin and the User, effectively addressing their expectations for the travel blog site.
+Prior to commencing the project, a comprehensive compilation of 19 user stories was developed to cater to the requirements of both the Admin and the User, effectively addressing their expectations for the TravelBlog site.
 Based on the project's structure and the significance of each user story, they were organized in a sequence that is presented in the project development strategy table.